Ham Sandwich (band): Carry the Meek and White Fox (2007-13)

-Stories from the Surface (2014-present)
+Stories from the Surface and singles (2014-2019)

-Having toured extensively in support of White Fox, Ham Sandwich began recording their third album at Windmill Lane Studios in 2014, with Karl Odlum once again producing.
+Having toured extensively in support of White Fox, Ham Sandwich began recording their third album at Westland Row Studios in 2014, with Karl Odlum once again producing.
 On 30 March 2014 the band debuted "Illuminate", the first single from the new album, prior to their first headlining gig at the Olympia Theatre.
 That year saw Niamh Farrell present televised coverage of the Choice Music Prize.
 Following support gigs over the summer for Arcade Fire and Mumford and Sons, the band released the second single, "Apollo" on 31 October 2014 as a free download on their website.
 On 9 February 2015, the band announced that their third album, Stories from the Surface, would be released on 17 April 2015.
-It was released to generally positive reviews and became the band's first album to top the Irish album charts.
+It was released to generally positive reviews, becoming the band's first album to top the Irish album charts, and would go on to be nominated for Choice Music Prize's best album of 2015.
 A third single, "Fandango", was released prior to the album on 13 March 2015.

-Stories from the Surface was nominated for the Choice music Prize 'Best album of 2015'.
-On 3 March it was held in Vicar street to a sold-out audience with solo artist Soak walking away with the prize for best album for 2015.
-In October 2015, the band travelled to the CMJ music festival in New York city playing a handful of shows.

-The band released an animated video for their track "Satellite" by artist Mark Corrigan in March 2016.
-In November 2016 the track "All Worthwhile" was released with a video showing clips of the band since its inception.

-The band released a new track entitled "Bodies" in November 2017 heralding a new direction for the band.
-The track was very well received and became playlisted on a number of national radio stations.
+On 23 November 2017, the band released "Bodies", their first new recording for a potential fourth album.
+The song represented a shift in musical styles, incorporating more synth-pop influences into the band's sound, and was well received.
+Another single, "Reaction", was released the following year on 3 December 2018.
+This track continued with the more electronic sound that the band had adopted with "Bodies".
+Neither song ended up being included on their subsequent album.